er77/in2planning/README.md

  Oracle SmartView also must be installed before setting up this plugin.

- it is free programm  under BSD license
+ it is free program  under BSD license.